Migrate databases by using the Azure SQL Migration extension for Azure Data Studio

 A reliable Azure service powered by Azure Database Migration Service that orchestrates data movement activities to deliver a seamless migration experience.

-You can run your migration online (for migrations that require minimal downtime) or offline (for migrations where downtime persists through the migration) depending on your business requirements.
+You can run your migration online (for migrations that require minimal downtime) or offline (for migrations where downtime persists throughout the migration) depending on your business requirements.

-You can create and configure a self-hosted integration runtime to use your own compute resources to access the source SQL Server instance and backups in your on-premises environment.
+You can configure a self-hosted integration runtime to use your own compute resources to access the source SQL Server instance backup files in your on-premises environment.